 In unicellular organisms, cell division is the means of reproduction; in multicellular organisms, it is the means of tissue growth and maintenance.
 Survival of the eukaryotes depends upon interactions between many cell types, and it is essential that a balanced distribution of types be maintained.
 This is achieved by the highly regulated process of cell proliferation.
-The growth
+The growth and division of different cell populations are regulated in different ways, but the basic mechanisms are similar throughout multicellular organisms.

-7. Differences between plant and animal cells?
+Differences between plant and animal cells